LYM0905/ME-5406_project1/README.md

 ### Q_learning
 It is a subroutine of the Q_learning algorithm.

-### Parameters
-It is a program that adjusts the environment and hyperparameters of various algorithms.

 ### Environment
 It is a program that sets up the task simulation environment.